-This is a brief summary of the main points of the attendance policy.
+This is a brief summary of the main points of the Singleton Schools Attendance policy.

 Our attendance policy aims to: